 - Panopto – provides simple, but sophisticated tools for producing, presenting and annotating video information.

-An ITS designed guide providing strategies to help you start teaching online.
+An SSCS guide providing strategies to help you start teaching online.

 An overview and additional resources aimed at making Zoom work best for you.

-Additional services and teaching resources provided by the ATS team.
+Additional services and teaching resources provided by ITS’ ATS team.

 Taking Your Teaching Online